 I’m confronted by a blue drape so close to my face it feels like I’m going to suffocate.
 My arms feel strange and when I look side to side I can see that they are tied down, restraining me.

-I look around and cannot find a single face.
+I glance all around but I cannot find a single face.
 No one is within my field of view.
-Panic begins to build but then against my will I’m out again.
+Panic is building….and then the light fades again.

 Meanwhile, the chaos has calmed back in the delivery room, as most of the staff is with me in the OR.
 Brandon is finally tossed a set of scrubs to put on, which he does frantically and then follows the nurse quickly down the hall.

-As they approach the operating room, from the other side of the doors, they hear a sound.
+They approach the operating room, running down the corridor, and from the other side of the doors they hear a sound.
 A beautiful, tiny cry.
 It’s our daughter’s first cry.
-Any parent will tell you it’s the most glorious sound in the world, no contest.
+The most glorious sound in the world, no contest.

-Mere seconds kept him from witnessing our baby’s birth.
-Even the nurses at the desk are shocked at how fast she was delivered.
+Mere seconds keep him from witnessing our baby’s birth.

 I, too, hear the tiny cry.
-It sounds far away but it’s only on the other side of the obnoxious blue drape.
+It’s far away and it’s faint, but in reality it’s only on the other side of the obnoxious blue drape.